 Reckless driving is a crime in Rhode Island.
 The offense is defined as driving “recklessly so that the lives or safety of the public might be endangered.”
-As used in the state, the word “recklessly” basically means the driver was aware of but disregarded the dangerousness of the driving.
+As used in the state, the word “recklessly” basically means the driver was aware of—or should have been aware of—but disregarded the dangerousness of the driving.

 (31 R.I.
 Gen. Laws Ann. § 31-27-4 (2017).)

 The consequences of a Rhode Island reckless driving violation depend on the circumstances.
-But generally, the possible penalties of a conviction are:
+But generally, the possible penalties for a conviction are:

 For any reckless driving violation, a Division of Motor Vehicles (DMV) can suspend the driver’s license for up to a year.
 And for a third reckless driving conviction within a 12-month period, the DMV must revoke the driver’s license.